tkvogt/judy-graph-db/README.md

  - A node/edge could also concist of a record of strings, Int, Bools.
 Visualized with the middle sized circles and lines
  - If it is critical that no data is ever lost, parts of the graph have to be persisted, see the big circle and lines.

-If the strings are only needed in the final step of an algorithm while an int-counter and word32-index are mostly used, then it would be ideal if we could influence where parts of the graph end up: L1/L2/L3-Cache, memory or HD/SSD.
+If the strings are only needed in the final step of an algorithm while an int-counter and word32-index are mostly used, we try to store it in the red/small structure.
+It would be ideal if we could influence where parts of the graph end up: L1/L2/L3-Cache, memory or HD/SSD.

 <img src="doc/idea.svg" width="500">